Skip to main content

 Does the HBTC affect my eligibility for the Home Buyers’ Plan or FHSA?

 The First-Time Home Buyers’ Tax Credit should not be confused with the Home Buyer’s Plan or FHSA.
-These are two different government programs.
+These are three different government programs.
 The First-Time Home Buyers’ Tax Credit is the non-refundable tax credit we’ve discussed above.
 The Home Buyer’s Plan, on the other hand, lets you withdraw up to $35,000 from your RRSP to use as a down payment on your first home.
-Since they are two separate programs, using one doesn’t affect your ability to use the other.
+Finally, the FHSA is a tax-free savings account.
+Since they are three separate programs, using one doesn’t affect your ability to use the other.

 Want a better mortgage rate?